Rescue Remedy Night Review

 I took Rescue Remedy Night liquid melts every night for a week to see if they would help me sleep better.
 I also took the standard Rescue Remedy for a week during the daytime to see what effect that version would have.

-Bach’s Rescue Remedy is an unusual alternative medicine that’s widely used around the world.
-However, reviews of scientific studies have found that it’s no better than a placebo (more on that in the evidence section further in the article).
+Bach’s Rescue Remedy is an alternative medicine that’s widely available in some countries.
+However, a review of placebo-controlled trials in 2010 found no evidence that it works better than a placebo (more on that later in the article).

-Despite the lack of research evidence, it’s produced on a commercial level and even sold in supermarkets alongside established medicines.
+Despite the lack of research evidence to back its efficacy, it’s produced on a commercial level and sold in many supermarkets and pharmacies here in the UK.

 My experience